duhjesus/flaskApp/README.md

 9. flask app running with html content being served is done. next step have web app store posts
 10. users given currently avaiable posts and are allowed to make new posts.

+###### basics learned from:
-Source: Used youtuber "Udemy Tech"'s guide as a starting point to building an app w/ flask.
+Youtuber "Udemy Tech"'s guide as a starting point to building an app w/ flask.